LukeShortCloud/rootpages/src/commands/openstack.rst

    :widths: 20, 20

-   node list, list all bare-metal servers deployed by Ironic node maintenance set <NODE>, turn maintenance mode on to disallow it from having health checks or being in new deployments node maintenance unset <NODE>, turn off maintenance mode node manage <NODE>, place a node into the ""manageable"" state to allow for introspection node provide <NODE>, place a node into the ""available"" state to allow for deployment node unset <NODE> --property capabilities, remove all capabilities introspection abort <NODE>, stop introspection introspection data save <NODE>, display the JSON output of the introspection data for a specific node
+   node list, list all bare-metal servers deployed by Ironic node list --long, list but with all of the details of each node node maintenance set <NODE>, turn maintenance mode on to disallow it from having health checks or being in new deployments node maintenance unset <NODE>, turn off maintenance mode node manage <NODE>, place a node into the ""manageable"" state to allow for introspection node provide <NODE>, place a node into the ""available"" state to allow for deployment node unset <NODE> --property capabilities, remove all capabilities node clean <NODE>, zero out all of the storage devices managed by Ironic "node clean --clean-steps '[{""interface"": ""deploy"", ""step"": ""erase_devices_metadata""}]' <NODE>", only clean the partition table metadata node vif list <NODE>, show all virtual interfaces from Neutron that are attached node vif detach <VIF> <NODE>, detatch a virtual interface from the node introspection abort <NODE>, stop introspection introspection data save <NODE>, display the JSON output of the introspection data for a specific node introspection interface list <NODE>, list all of the network interfaces found during introspection

 .. csv-table::
    :header: Example, Explanation